 There are some things you can do to help prevent and manage low diastolic pressure:

 - Eat a heart-healthy diet.
-Eat plenty of fruits and vegetables, and include whole grains.
+This diet includes plenty of fruits, vegetables, and whole grains.
 For protein, stick to lean meats and fish.
 Avoid fatty foods.

-- Drink enough fluids and avoid alcohol, which can increase your risk for dehydration.
+- Drink enough fluids and avoid alcohol, which can increase your risk of dehydration.

 - Stay physically active and start an exercise program.
 Ask your doctor what type and amount of exercise is safe for you.

-- Maintain a healthy weight.
-If you’re overweight, ask your doctor to help you with a safe weight loss plan.
+- Maintain a moderate weight.
+If you’re overweight, your doctor can help you create a safe weight loss plan.